 (source: Coworking Resources)

 Although a significant number of entrepreneurs, startups, and enterprises are members of WeWork, the company has seen a rise in the number of larger clients taking up office space.
 Between 2016 and 2017, there was a 90% increase in terms of corporate clients using WeWork locations.

 There’s also a 360% increase in demand from remote workers.
 While this makes up the bulk of the firm’s clients, some WeWork locations are now entirely occupied by staff from big corporations.
 It can be shocking how many people use WeWork!

 When a company generates annual revenue of 1.8 billion U.S. dollars, you would expect it to be making a healthy profit.
 However, WeWork has suffered from ongoing losses.
 With expenses of approximately 1.93 billion U.S. dollars per year, WeWork loses over 100 million U.S. dollars annually.
 Still, that’s not unusual for modern companies.
-For instance, Uber’s losses were $1.8 billion in 2018.
-Just as much as WeWork’s revenue today.
+For instance, Uber also loses money.

 (source: Financial Times)